GoppeltM/WorkItOut-game/docs/rules_scribbles.md

 __Planning capacities__
 A player may not deal more than 10 player stones.
-Players that are not involved in planning may receive a time bonus
+Players that are not involved in planning may receive a time bonus Planning multiple players may cost communication cost (making it more feasible to delegate)

 __Specializations__
 Certain requests may require specializations (red, blue, green, yellow).